google/turbinia/docs/developer/developing-new-tasks.md

     something useful can be important.
-*   If your Task executes an external command that can generate a log file, it's helpful to specify the appropriate flags to generate this and then automatically save it by setting the `log_files` paramter when calling `self.execute()`.
+*   If your Task executes an external command that can generate a log file, it's helpful to specify the appropriate flags to generate this and then automatically save it by setting the `log_files` parameter when calling `self.execute()`.
 Additionally, if there are flags that control the verbosity of this log file, it's helpful to check the `config.DEBUG_TASKS` config parameter and log accordingly, and this way all tasks can generate